2020 College Baseball Recruiting Rankings

 Recruiting coordinator: Trip Couch

 Pitchers: Lefthander Jackson Phipps (178), listed at 6-foot-5, 210 pounds, is projectable and made some strides over the last couple years, but still has more room to grow.
 He throws his fastball in the low 90s and has the makings of a good curveball, a combination that will help him quickly make an impact for the Gamecocks.
 Righthander Will Sanders (200) offers at least as much projection with his 6-foot-6, 195-pound frame.
 He runs his fastball into the low 90s and figures to add more velocity, which would also help his secondary stuff.
 Lefthander Magdiel Cotto (222) made a jump going into this spring and his fastball ticked up from the upper 80s to the low 90s, touching 95 mph.
 He’s a solid strike-thrower and has the makings of a pair of good secondaries, a package that when combined with his 6-foot-4 frame gives him big upside.
 Infielder/righthander Jack Mahoney is more advanced as a position player and probably profiles best at third base, but his long-term future may be on the mound, where he can run his fastball up to 95 mph.
 Righthander CJ Weins, a junior college transfer, has a good fastball-slider combination that will play right away for South Carolina, either as a starter or reliever.
 Righthander Travis Luensmann has a big, 6-foot-6 frame, runs his fastball up to 95 mph and throws a lot of strikes, despite a bit of a crude delivery.
-Lefthander Magdiel Cotto and righthander Samuel Swygert don’t have as much upside as some of their classmates but both throw a lot of strikes with fastballs that sit around 90 mph.More Less
+Righthander Samuel Swygert don’t have as much upside as some of his classmates but throws a lot of strikes with a fastball that sits around 90 mph.More Less

 Recruiting coordinator: Thomas Eager